Wedding of Frederick V of the Palatinate and Princess Elizabeth: Departure

 There was some controversy over the continued entertainment of Frederick and the expense.
-On 24 February Anne of Denmark, with Frederick and Elizabeth, attended the christening of the daughter of the Countess of Salisbury.
+On 24 February Anne, Frederick and Elizabeth attended the christening of the daughter of the Countess of Salisbury.
 The next day the luxurious coach that Frederick had ordered in Paris arrived.
 The coach became the responsibility of her Scottish Master of Horse Andrew Keith.
 Keith later got into a fight at Heidelberg.

-On 10 April Anne of Denmark and Elizabeth travelled from Whitehall to Greenwich, and then to Rochester.
+On 10 April Anne and Elizabeth travelled from Whitehall to Greenwich, and then to Rochester.
 The voyage was delayed, and she went with Prince Charles to Canterbury for a week.
 Charles returned to London, and Elizabeth and Frederick went to Margate.
 They sailed on the 26 April on The Prince Royal.
 Elizabeth left England accompanied by Lady Harington, the Countess of Arundel, and Anne Dudley as chief lady of honour.
 James Sandilands was her Master of Household.
 The other English ships, under the command of the Earl of Nottingham, were The Anne Royall, The Repulse, The Red Lion, The Phoenix, The Assurance, and The Disdain, with the frigate Primrose two smaller pinnaces The George, a transporter, and The Charles.
 There were five merchant ships, the Triall, William, Dorcas, and Joan.

 The size of Elizabeth's household in Germany had been agreed in October, with 49 posts, but she took many more companions.
 The whole party numbered 675.
 A list of her companions includes "Mr Pettye" and "Mr Johnes", Inigo Jones, among the followers of the Earl of Arundel.
 Musicians included Richard Gibbons and the harp player Daniel Callander.